SergeyMilyaev/3DConvolutionCUDA/README.md

 * A CPU reference implementation (`convolution3DGold`)
 * A naive CUDA kernel that reads the kernel and the input data from global memory
-* A naive CUDA kernel that caches the convolution kernel in constant memory and uses tiles in shared memory
+* A CUDA kernel that caches the convolution kernel in constant memory and uses tiles in shared memory
 * A CUDA implementation with separable 1D filtering

 Benchmark statistics (average, median, minimum) in convolution3D are reported after multiple warm-up and measured iterations.